Nzaba/datasciencecom-r-tutorial/post/blogpost.md

 [17] "carbohydrateContent" "fiberContent"        "proteinContent"      "cholesterolContent"
 ```

 The code for The Full Helping is significantly different, and the returned data frame does not have the same fields.
-I will not discuss it here on the post, but the code is included in the repository for interested readers.
+I will not discuss it here on the post, but the code is included in the [repository](https://github.com/bhimmetoglu/datasciencecom-r-tutorial) for interested readers.

 ## Data Wrangling Exploratory Analysis
 Now that we have the collected all the recipes, we can do some exploration.
-First, let's see which words are most common in the recipes.
+First, let's see which words are the most common in the recipes.
 We will make use of the `tidytext` and `tokenizers` packages for this task.
-The `ingredients` field contains a flat text file with each line ending with "\n".
-So our task is to split the text, remove any leftover html tags, and then convert the data frame in long format.
+The `ingredients` field contains a flat text with each line ending with "\n".
+So our task is to split the text, remove any leftover html tags, and then convert the data frame into a long format.
 What is meant with the long format is that each row will contain one word, so a single recipe is spread into multiple rows, whose size is determined by the number of words in the ingredients.
 This is achieved by the following code snippet

 ```r
 # Assing and ID number to each recipe